GameDevRichtofen-G/How-to-use-deltaTime/README.md

     player.position.x = 10
 ```

-# Make your vairables fixed :
+# Make your variables fixed :

 sometimes when we use deltaTime, if we assume our speed is 100 in 60 fps
 we want same speed in 15 fps. the problem is if multipy it with deltaTime.